aungsias/Eigen/README.md

 All regression models are configured with `random_state = 42` for reproducibility.

 #### Time Series Models
-- **Naive**: Forecasts future returns based on the past six months of returns.
+- **Naïve**: Forecasts future returns based on the past six months of returns.
 Serves as a benchmark for performance.
 - **ARIMAX**: Time series model that incorporates external variables to forecast future returns.

 This ensemble enables the framework to adapt to a variety of market conditions, making it robust and versatile.
 The biannual recalibration process assesses the performance of these models, selecting the most effective one for the upcoming period.